DannyCarvajal/Gifos/README.md

 [![Logo giphy](https://variety.com/wp-content/uploads/2016/10/giphy-logo-e1477932075273.png?w=867 "Logo giphy")](https://variety.com/wp-content/uploads/2016/10/giphy-logo-e1477932075273.png?w=867 "Logo giphy")

-A platform created to explore your preferred Gifs and download them, and to visualize trending topics and Gifs, you can select your favorite Gifs and even create your own Gifs.
+A platform created to explore your preferred Gifs, download them and visualize trending topics.
+You can store your favorite Gifs and even create your own Gifs.

 ## Technologies used

-Giphy is mainly created on Javascript and dinamically uses the giphy API, you'll be able to create your own gifs will be uploaded to giphy, enjoy all the gifs around 😉 ..
+Giphy is mainly created on Javascript and dinamically uses the giphy API, you'll be able to create your own gifs which will be uploaded to giphy, enjoy all the gifs around 😉 ..

 - HTML/CSS
 - SASS